jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 While most people know about scanning and faxing, there's still no word for snapping a photo of paperwork.
 Because this new ability of our cyborgology is still evolving.
 Cool huh?

-I think it's cool to see evolution.
-And think of all the new ways we do home repairs, track our time-sheets, and visit the gym.
-We just need to realize our new Internet Age powers lets us control our fates more.
+When a person distracts us from our new abilities, they're a dark majician.
+When they try to stop us so we keep using a gated technology, they're a Darth Blockbuster.

+Techvolution gives us the right and duty to decide what tools give us a happy life.
+We need this new philosophy because there's so much more our Internet Age cyborgolies are capable of.
 For example, do you know what happens at the doctors?

 ## Medical Records

 Where are your medical records?
 Who has your medical records?
 Does anyone have your records?

 Think about that the next time you're seeing a nurse, doctor, or pharmacist.
-No one has a complete list of your sicknesses, diseases, shots, treatments and pills.
+No one has a complete list of your sicknesses, diseases, shots, sick days, treatments and pills.
 After all, why would "they", if you don't?

 In the Industrial Age carrying around your medical history was impossible—too much paperwork.
 In the Internet Age it's a matter of extras and becoming player gods.
 Controlling our own medical records is one of the many levers waiting to be made and contolled by Main Street in the Internet Age.
-The finally we can start tracking our health, along side things like GDP.
-Better health is something to make us happier I'd say.

 ## Good Jobs

 People get and leave jobs all the time.
 We start our new job by being introduced to our workplaces, tasks, and co-workers.
 One thing is missing, we almost never speak with the person whose job we're replacing.

 Does this make sense?
-Just out of practicality, why not get talk about tasks, shortcuts, lessons, and other expertise like if the boss is a jerk, incompentent, or a sexual predator.
+Just out of practicality, why not get talk about tasks, shortcuts, lessons, and other expertise like if the boss is a shy, a jerk, or a sexual predator.

 Something to think about.
-Why aren't we asked to, expected, or even allowed to speak to someone that'll help us learn our new job.
-When the frontline speaks to each other in the era of mass-collaboration we will learn our jobs better and faster, but also check and balance bad bosses with nothing but a conversation.
+Because in the era of mass-collaboration we will all learn our jobs better and faster by opening up communication with frontline workers.
+And we'll also check and balance bad bosses with nothing but a conversation.

 ## Does The World Need to Know

 Dart Blockbuster heads a heirarchy.
 There's lots of people inside who fight for his cause.
-Dealing with some junior execs or MBA students is sometimes hard.
+Dealing with these junior execs or MBA students is sometimes hard.
 They define success as rising up the ranks.
 If you're "beneath" them, they assume they're better than you and act like it.

 If they ever intimidate you, just press the button below.

-<a href="https://en.wikipedia.org/wiki/Special:Random" target="_blank" class="button primary large">Equalizer Button</a>
+<a href="https://en.wikipedia.org/wiki/Special:Random" target="_blank" class="button primary large">The Great Big Equalizer Button</a>

 It randomly selects a Wikipedia article.
 With three clicks I got: